streetwriters/notesnook/docs/backup-restore.md

 You can also enable encrypted backups option in app settings.
 This will encrypt all your backup files with your account password.

 ### Backup Reminders (Desktop)
-The desktop app allows you to enable Backup Reminders which remind you to backup your data daily/weekly or monthly
+The desktop app allows you to enable Backup Reminders which remind you to backup your data daily/weekly or monthly.

 ### Automatic Backups (Mobile)
-On mobile apps you can enable automatic daily,weekly or monthly backups.
+On mobile apps you can enable automatic daily, weekly or monthly backups.
 Your data will backup automatically and backup file will be stored in your phone storage.

 ## How to restore your notes
 +++ Desktop/Web